The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This Dorito Taco Salad recipe is one of our favorite easy dinners.
 It’s a quick and easy recipe to make that doesn’t heat up the house.

-Make this salad as a side dish for only $1.29 per serving for a total of $15.55.
+Make this salad as a side dish for around $1.76 per serving for a total of approximately $21.16.
 It will make 12 servings as a side dish or 6 servings as a main dish.

 Come summertime, no one wants to be in the kitchen.
 We want quick and easy meals that do not heat up the kitchen.
 This Dorito Taco Salad is the perfect solution.
 It takes 15 minutes to make and is the perfect way to spice up a plain salad.